DealerDotCom/dynamodb-lock-client/README.md

 # Amazon DynamoDB Lock Client

+Ported to support Java 7 - leverages Google Guava to preserve use of Optional.

 The Amazon DynamoDB Lock Client is a general purpose distributed locking library built for DynamoDB.
 The DynamoDB Lock Client supports both fine-grained and coarse-grained locking as the lock keys can be any arbitrary string, up to a